lamsoa729/BPMSummerSchool/Day2-aLENS_part1/main.md

 # A peak into the numerical methods behind aLENS

-Specifically: Particle/spring motion and constraint resolution
+- Domain decomposition/load balancing/neighbor detection
+- Particle (rod) mobility
+- Spring/collision resolution

+## Domain decomposition/load balancing/neighbor detection

+aLENS automates many of the essential particle-based simulation tasks for you.

+It automatically performs
+- Domain decomposition to ensure that the number of particles per process remains constant.
+- Load balancing to ensure rebalance the particle distribution as the system evolves.
+- Neighbor detection to check for collisions between particles.

+## An important caveat to be aware of

+aLENS' Domain decomposition and load balancing ensures that the number of *particles* per process remains constant, not the number of springs.

+This can lead to load imbalance and increased communication costs/computation time.

 ## Particle mobility

 The mobility problem consists of finding the unconstrained translational and rotational velocities of all particles given the forces and torques that act upon them.

-We abstractly write this as $V = \mathcal{M}(F)$
+We abstractly write this as $V = \mathcal{M}(F)$.

+aLENS was programmed to accept any linear mobility operator.

-# What mobility operators does aLENS support?
+## What mobility operators does aLENS support?

-aLENS itself only supports "dry" hydrodynamic mobility where each rod's motion is resisted by *local* viscous drag.
+aLENS currently only supports "dry" hydrodynamic mobility where each rod's motion is resisted by *local* viscous drag.

 Local drag has some caviots:
 - Rods and springs are suspended in space unless acted upon by a force (we typically ignore gravity).
 - The perpendicular drag coefficient is larger than the parallel coefficient.
   - Can lead to visually unintuitive motion.

-# What mobility operators will aLENS 2.0 support?
+## What mobility operators will aLENS 2.0 support?

 - Local drag
-- Many-body hydrodynamics (via slender body theory and force dipoles)
+- Many-body hydrodynamics (via slender body theory, force dipoles, and boundary integrals)
 - Dry inertial (no fluid)

-Brownian motion
+## Spring/collision resolition

+Motion according to the *unconstrained* mobility problem can cause particles to overlap and springs to violate Hooke's law.

+aLENS addresses this issue by writing the spring force and collision free conditions as learized constraint.
+- For springs the constraints is satisfied if.

 # Tutorial: Running aLENS for the first time